The best way to build websites with Codex

 What other agents does sitemd support?

-Claude Code, Cursor, Gemini, OpenClaw, and any MCP-capable agent.
-The same MCP server and skill format work across all of them.
+Claude Code, Cursor, Gemini, OpenClaw, and any coding agent.
+The same skill format works across all of them.